numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-The sleep at each iteration is the duration plus an additional amount chosen uniformly at random from the interval between zero and
+The sleep at each iteration is the interval plus an additional amount chosen uniformly at random from the interval between zero and
-<code>jitter\*duration</code>.
+<code>jitter\*interval</code>.
 </p>

 </td>